What are the signs and symptoms of generalised anxiety?

 - I can’t do a perfect job of this?

 Because of their worries people with generalised anxiety will often procrastinate on getting started with tasks or avoid certain situations that trigger their worry.
 It can also feel very difficult to tolerate uncertainty, for example, not knowing why a loved one hasn’t come home on time or not knowing the outcome of a job interview.
-For more detailed information about the way anxiety affects thinking take a look at our blog.
+Take a look at our blog for more detailed information about the way anxiety affects thinking.

 As well as impacting thoughts, generalised anxiety shows up in the body.
 The key physical symptoms are: